 A Chapter 13 bankruptcy is available for both individuals as well as business that have secured assets they want to hang on to over the course of the bankruptcy.
 Unlike a liquidation, a Chapter 13 bankruptcy is a long process that involves a three or five-year plan to pay back your creditors so that you are caught up on all of your debts when you exit bankruptcy.
 For a Chapter 13 plan to succeed, you will need a steady income stream you can rely on.

 During the course of your Chapter 13 bankruptcy, you will offer a plan to the court which they can accept or deny.
 The plan sets out how you will pay each creditor back during the three or five-year process.
 You will also identify any secured debts you don't want to attempt to maintain.
 Chapter 13 is a great option for preventing foreclosure, stopping repossession, and ending annoying collection calls.

 How an Experienced Nevada Bankruptcy Attorney can Help

 The bankruptcy process can be very complicated, but when utilized correctly it can be very rewarding as well.
 For many, it is their only opportunity to get a financial fresh start or stop the foreclosure process.
-To get the most out of a bankruptcy filing, it is important to have the guidance of an experienced Nevada bankruptcy attorney.
+To get the most out of a bankruptcy filing, it is important to have the guidance of an experienced Las Vegas bankruptcy attorney.
 The professionals at Vohwinkel Law have years of experience helping Nevada residents get back on firm financial foot with a successful bankruptcy filing.
 To learn more, contact Vohwinkel Law for a free consultation.